lolzio5/Team05-RISCV-Final/README.md

     RET                     # PC = 84
 ```

-In the code above, there are data dependancies between the following instructions :
+In the code above, there are data dependencies between the following instructions :
 - `ADD a5, a1, a2` and `LBU t0, 0(a5)`:
   -  The `LBU` instruction uses `a5` as an operand, which is set by the preceding `ADD` instruction.
 This is a Read After Write (RAW) hazard, as `LBU` reads the value of `a5` immediately after it's written.